-Governance Oversight Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
+Governance Oversight Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard The board reviews academic data in a timely and thorough manner.
 The board reviews financial reports in a timely and thorough manner.
 The board maintains compliant policies.
 The board engages in strategic planning.
 The board conducts a compliant annual evaluation of their school leader and/or management organization.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.

-Governance Compliance Rubric
+3. Governance Compliance Rubric